xmh8/tokens-checker/README.md

 ## Usage

+- Firstly, you need to put the tokens in **input/tokens.txt**.

-To start the tool, run the following file:
+- To start the tool, run the following file:

 ```cmd
 start.bat
 ```

+- Then, the tool will check them and put the valid tokens in **output/valid.txt** and the invalid tokens in **output/invalid.txt**.

 ## Contact